Compliance with funders

 Where an open access fee is not paid

 Articles will be published in the usual way and remain behind access controls.
-The BMJ exclusive licence to publish complies with the SHERPA/RoMEO green open access policy and permits authors to comply with funders’ requirements, by allowing the final accepted manuscript (but not the final published version) to be self-archived in their institutional repository immediately after the online publication date.
-The final accepted manuscript (but not the final published version) can also be placed in PMC (including for deposit by PMC on its international mirror sites) after an embargo period of 12 months from the print publication date or, if not published in print, from being published online, unless otherwise stated by the Funding Body.
-The decision to accept an article is not influenced by the author’s ability to pay an article publishing charge.
+The BMJ exclusive licence to publish complies with the Sherpa Romeo green open access policy and permits authors to comply with funders’ requirements, by allowing the final accepted manuscript (but not the final published version) to be self-archived in their institutional repository immediately after the online publication date.
+The final accepted manuscript (but not the final published version) can also be placed in PubMed Central (including for deposit by PMC on its international mirror sites) after an embargo period of 12 months from the print publication date or, if not published in print, from being published online, unless otherwise stated by the Funding Body.
+The decision to accept an article is not influenced by the author’s ability to pay an APC.

 Please note the above also applies to unfunded research.

 See the BMJ policies on author self-archiving and permissions.

 Manuscripts authored or co-authored by one or more NIH employees must be submitted with a completed and signed NIH Publishing Agreement and Manuscript Cover Sheet according to NIH’s Employee Procedures.